makomination/createpj/README.md

 Also, create new project remote github repository and push to it.\
 Finally, open your project in vscode.

+## Prerequisites
+Neccesary to install below and add them to path(named python and pip respectively).
+* Python 3
+* pip

 ## Install:
 ```zsh